evidence-dev/evidence/sites/docs/docs/core-concepts/data-sources/index.md

 :::info[Non-SQL data sources]

-For non-SQL data sources, configuring what data to extract is achieved in other ways.
+For non-SQL data sources, configuring the data extracted is achieved in other ways.
 Refer to the documentation for the specific data source for details.
 :::

 ## Run Sources